AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for using padding widget in an animation way.
 ## 15.AnimatedPhysicalModel Widget
 ### This widget is useful for showing elevation for widget in an animation way.
+## 15.AnimatedPositioned Widget
+### This widget is useful for moving a widget from place to another in an animation way.